vmacdougal/canvassing/README.md

 1. Add a household
 2. Remove a household
 3. Change the questionnaire
-4. Retrieve all responses and statuses
+4. Retrieve all responses and statuses for households that were attempted

 Canvassers can:
 1. Retrieve a list of uncanvassed households to canvass, along with questions to ask.
 It returns households near them.